Great Barrier Reef Marine Conservation Volunteer Program in Australia - Cairns

 - You need to be competent in the ocean, able to float and swim at least 50 meters for this program.
 Please be sure to rate your swimming ability and confidence level in the ocean when you apply to volunteer in Australia.
 All volunteers will be tested upon arrival to the program.

-- Volunteers aged 17-18 must be accompanied by a parent or guardian to participate in this program.
+- Volunteers must be aged 18 or over to participate in this program.

 - All volunteers are required to provide a criminal background check to IVHQ prior to departure.

 - All volunteers are required to have adequate volunteer travel insurance

 Gain course credit from your college or university and meet your academic requirements when completing a volunteer abroad program with International Volunteer HQ!Learn about course credit

 Read reviews from Marine Conservation volunteers in Australia

 ”The guidance and preparation resources I received from IVHQ before starting my trip was fantastic.
 I always felt up to date with any info I needed.
 The local team in Australia were welcoming and kind.
 I am so incredibly happy to be able to make a difference to the reef health.
 If you want to make a positive change to the world, this is how you can help save the reef.
 It kickstarted my conservation career!”